The full title of this book by GN Reed is

 The chapter could have then been extended to explain how to test the best five headlines using Google Ads or social media to see which get the best responses and the level of variability of response.
 It can be surprising how one word can make a big difference.
 Advertising history shows adding one letter to a word increased response by about 300% in one famous example.

-I like what’s here but the author could have created an even better short book with a bit more effort.
+I like what’s here but the author could have created an even better book with a bit more effort.